-When examining boiling in two-phase flow in channels on a mini- and micro-scale, a number of experimental data are recorded which contain information about the nature of the phenomenon.
+When examining boiling in two-phase flow in channels on a mini- and micro-scale, a number of experimental data are recd) selection of RQA coefficients, e) PCA or SOM analysis.

+orded which contain information about the nature of the phenomenon.
 Experimental data includes, among others, measurement of pressure changes, liquid temperature changes, channel wall temperature changes and video data recorded by high-speed cameras.
 Pressure oscillations occurring in two-phase flow contain a lot of noise resulting from the changes in the two-phase flow patterns, therefore, they are difficult to analyze.
 At the same time, pressure oscillations have an irregular, chaotic character.
 One of the basic features of a chaotic systems is recurrence, which can be used in the analysis of pressure oscillations.